charlestati/Epitech-Api-CS/README.md

 * A short description of the bug that becomes the issue title *

 ### Description
-* Does the bug result in any actual functional issue, if so, what ? *
+* Does the bug result in any actual functional issue, if so, which one? *

 ### Minimal repro steps
 * What is the smallest, simplest set of steps to reproduce the issue.
 If needed, provide a project that demonstrates the issue. *